 - Staph infection: a skin infection that's caused by the staphylococcus bacteria; a staph infection can cause painful red lumps, blisters, sores and hot and swollen skin

 Skincare routines are largely focused on your face and neck but if you're getting acne on other parts of your body, such as your arms, then it's important to include these areas in your regular skin maintenance.

 The pores on your arms are a lot larger than the pores on your face, which can make body acne a little more challenging to treat.
 When treating pimples on your arms, it's important to be equipped with the right ingredients to target this area effectively.

-This is why Software offers a customised prescription acne treatment that is developed by our doctors for your own specific skincare concerns.
-There is no one-size-fits-all approach to acne, which is why Software's doctors take your skin concerns into account before prescribing a treatment that is compounded just for you by our partner pharmacy.
+This is why Software offers a customised prescription acne treatment that is developed by our practitioners for your own specific skincare concerns.
+There is no one-size-fits-all approach to acne, which is why Software's health practitioners take your skin concerns into account before prescribing a treatment that is compounded just for you by our partner pharmacy.